Volumes could be written about Mr. Terence Ruffle. Never a dull person, Terry made an impression wherever he appeared…

 Strangely, even Terry’s selfishness was food for amusement and laughter.
 If he dispatched himself to the “offy” to get a little something to drink for everyone, it came as no surprise to all awaiting his return, despite the disgust and frustration, if it took him literally hours.
 Indeed, he might not have come back at all.
 We knew what he was like, we compensated for his distracted nature, and we had a chuckle that he could be so totally self-absorbed.

-He would, however, freely admit that he was the consummate hedonist.
+He would, however, freely admit that he was the consumate hedonist.
 In fact, I’d say that this was his raison d’étre for a large portion of his life.
-It was this attitude in him which made him so much fun to be around, and yet also, at times, so irritating and obnoxious.
+Incredibly, he was capable of eating a curry, smoking a joint, drinking several pints, having sex, watching a zombie movie and listening to ear-splitting music, simultaneously.
+It was this attitude in him which made him so much fun to be around (in my BC days), and yet also, at times, so irritating and obnoxious.
 I know I’m not speaking ill of the dead here: I believe Terry would read this and laugh, and most likely agree with most of what I’m saying.
 He would probably even be flattered.

 I knew Terry from Junior school: he was in my class.
 At age ten, the rest of us thought he looked a little odd (though we probably looked just as odd).
 He had a patch over his lazy eye.
 He rolled his head a little, and when he ran, it wagged from side to side.
 By the time he was thirteen, he was already working at looking like a rock star, and did it pretty well.
 I remember seeing him on his easy-rider bicycle, wearing a stars and stipes t-shirt, and holding an LP, most likely of Jimmy Hendrix or Woodstock.